Ginger Turmeric Lemonade Recipe

 I’ve experimented with a few variations of this recipe and finally decided this is the best way to make it and get the most benefits.

-Initially I started making it for the Batman so he can stop complaining about inflammation after his workouts.
-But then I discovered how delicious and refreshing it really is and I’ve been making it on a regular basis.
-There’s always a bottle or big pitcher of it sitting in our overstuffed fridge now.
+Initially I started making for the BatMan to help recovery from inflammation after his workouts.
+But then I discovered how delicious and refreshing it really is and have been making it on a regular basis.
+There’s always a bottle or big pitcher of this to be found in our overstuffed fridge during the dog days of summer.

-Try experimenting with some blackberries, raspberries, blood oranges and even adding a jalapeño into the mix.
+Try experimenting with adding some blackberries, raspberries, cucumber, strawberries, blood oranges and even a jalapeño into the mix.

 • Anti-inflammatory properties